 CONVICT LABOR.
 After the state had taken full control and possession of the penitentiary and the labor of the convicts, an effort was made by the board of public lands and buildings to again lease the penitentiary grounds, machinery and labor, thus returned to the objectionable system from which we had just freed ourselves.
 As soon as the intention of the board came to my notice, I took occasion to cummunicate to them my views in regard to the matter, in the nature of a protest, asking that the state should assume control of the penitentiary and of the labor of its convicts, except as the same had been contracted out under the old lease, and which by the terms of the act for its cancellation, were to be continued in force during the period for which they were made.
 The board, however, proceeded to again lease the penitentiary grounds and property, as well as the labor of its convicts, subject to the subcontract mentioned.
-It occurred to me contract mentioned.
-It becurred to me that this contract did not properly protect the interests of the state, was beyond the authority of the board to make, and ought again lease the prison and the labor of the convicts was illegal and that the the convicts was illegal and to board had exceeded its authority.
+It occurred to me that this contract did not properly protect the interests of the state, was beyond the ing contract on the part of the state.
+The warden, being of the same opinion, declined to recognize the validity of the conthe convicts was illegal and that the board had exceeded its authority.
 After the decision of the supreme court, the board called in Mr. James Whitehead and under the designation of agent of the board, he assumed to perform some duties connected with the management of the penitentiary, which might very properly have been done by the warden, under the direction of the board.
 The report of the board's agent is presented with the report of the land commissioner.
-I am satisfied of the land commissioner.
-I am satisfied that he has accomplished nothing that might not have been done by the warden, and that the expenses occasioned by his appointment were utterly needless.
-It is disclosed by the report of the agent that there has been collected by him, as the proceeds of the labor of the convicts, \$14,280.73.
-Of this amount there was ex-pended \$10,014.97, and paid into the state treasury \$4,115.08.
-These expenditures regard as baving been made without au-thority of law.
+I am satisfied that he has accomplished nothing that might not have been done by the warden and that the expenses occasioned by his appointment were utterly needless.
+It is disclosed by the report of the agent that there has been collected by him, as the proceeds of the labor of the convicts. \$14,280.73.
+Of this amount there was expended \$10,014.97, and paid into the state treasury \$4,115.08.
+These expenditures I regard as baving been made without authority of law.
 All moneys derived from the labor of convicts should, it would seem, be turned into the state treasury to be drawn therefrom on approved vouchers, as in other cases, in the manner provided by law.
-The board having the power to make provisions for the proper employ-ment of idle convicts seems not to have exercised this authority, except temporarily from time to time, as shown by the report of the agent of the board.
+The board having the power to make provisions for the proper employment of idle convicts seems not to have exercised this authority, except temporarily from time to time, as shown by the report of the agent of the board.
 It also appears that the contracts or agreements temporarily entered into were at a much lower figure than heretofore secured.
+NEW LAW NEEDED.